 Where to stay in Walker

-There isn’t a lot of biking to do in Itasca State Park but it sure is pretty.
-And the bike trail does take you to the headwaters of the Mississippi River, the second longest river in North America.
+There isn’t a lot of biking to do in Itasca State Park, the second largest state park in Minnesota, but what there is sure is pretty.
+This bike trail takes you to the headwaters of the Mississippi River, the second longest river in North America.
 The river flows south for 2,552 miles through 10 states to reach the Gulf of Mexico.
+A lot of people come to visit the headwaters – over half a million people per year.

 Twenty species of warblers along with tanagers, nuthatches, vireos and black-backed woodpeckers are just some of the 222 bird species that have been sighted here.
 Audubon identifies the park as an Important Bird Area.